CrumrineCoder/CriticalMass-Coding-Challenge/README.md

 **xSum**

-xSum is an open source ping-testing tool for xOps, a DevOps consulting company.
+xSum is an open source ping-testing tool by xOps, a DevOps consulting company.
 I worked with a designer who handed off mockups to me to build the front end interface from with React.
 I communicated with a backend team on daily standups and biweekly sprints.
 I also did user research to find pain points to help the founder drive development.

 **Headliner Video**

-Headliner is an online editor tool I built test plans for bugs and mismatches between development and mockups with an eagle eye for detail.
+Headliner Video is an online editor tool I built test plans for bugs and mismatches between development and mockups with an eagle eye for detail.
 I communicated the failed tests to the project manager.
 I did independent research on QA best practices and learned automated testing with Python, Selenium, and Cypress.